Aston Martin is Revving up the Super GT Market

 Aston Martin has made a statement with their new Superleggera as it will become their fastest production car with a top speed of 211 mph.
 This will help to consolidate their position of being a brand of speed and luxury.

-Trivia - The DBS tagline was first used in 1967 with the Aston Martin DBS, one of the fastest cars of its kind at the time.
+Trivia - The DBS tagline was first used in 1967 with the Aston Martin DBS, one of the fastest cars of its kind.

 DBS Superleggera's Philosophy